riastrad/cyberbspace/posts/2022/books-last-year.md

 I read McCann's *Let the Great World Spin* a few years ago and loved it.
 So I came into this one with high hopes.

 Unfortunately, he didn't quite hit the mark.
-It had some really great passages, most notably the opening description about families waiting in Siberia for local solidiers to return home from the World War II front, and there's no denying McCann's talent with the pen.
+It had some really great passages, most notably the opening description about families waiting in Siberia for local soldiers to return home from the World War II front, and there's no denying McCann's talent with the pen.
 However, in this case,  it felt as if he were trying to shoehorn his story into a structural formula because he feels most comfortable with that formula, and not because the style was well suited to the story.

 ### Life: A User's Manual *by Georges Perec*